-Storing your belongings in a self-storage facility is an extremely convenient way to clear items from your home or office, but it can be difficult to tell exactly how secure your unit actually is.
+How safe are your belongings in storage?
+While storing your belongings in a self-storage facility is an extremely convenient way to clear items from your home or office, it can be difficult to tell exactly how secure your unit actually is.

 1) Facility Security